My Core Message:

 Nonduality is not just an idea or philosophy but a way of living out of the source, where the source and its efflux (the manifest world) are not two, or in other words, where we are connected to all and therefore are not strangers in this world but "always already home" (Ramana Maharshi) in the universe so that "each moment is the universe" (Katagiri Roshi 2007).

-Now how do Integral Philosophy and Nonduality relate to the topics of my website and myself?
+Now how do Integral Visions and Nonduality relate to the topics of my website and myself?